borislav2000/eleon-buy-sell-landing/README.md

-# Eleon Staking Landing Page
+# Eleon Buy & Sell Landing Page

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Description

 This project shows a responsive landing page created with ReactJS and TailwindCSS and Node.js.
+The main goal of tha page is to be able to calculate currency rate of different cryptocurrencies.
 At the end of the page there is a contact form, which implements validation as well.
 The backend part of the project you can find in the repo "eleon-buy-sell-backend"

 ## Installation